 By default, the interconnect uses User Datagram Protocol with flow control (UDPIFC) for interconnect traffic to send messages over the network.
 The Greenplum software performs packet verification beyond what is provided by UDP.
 This means the reliability is equivalent to Transmission Control Protocol (TCP), and the performance and scalability exceeds TCP.
 If the interconnect is changed to TCP, Greenplum Database has a scalability limit of 1000 segment instances.
 With UDPIFC as the default protocol for the interconnect, this limit is not applicable.

-A highly available interconnect can be achieved by deploying dual 10 Gigabit Ethernet switches on your network, and redundant 10 Gigabit connections to the Greenplum Database master and segment host servers.
+A highly available interconnect can be achieved by deploying dual 10 Gigabit Ethernet switches on your network, and redundant 10 Gigabit connections to the Greenplum Database coordinator and segment host servers.

 A segment host typically has multiple network interfaces designated to Greenplum interconnect traffic.
-The master host typically has additional external network interfaces in addition to the interfaces used for interconnect traffic.
+The coordinator host typically has additional external network interfaces in addition to the interfaces used for interconnect traffic.

 Depending on the number of interfaces available, you will want to distribute interconnect network traffic across the number of available interfaces.
 This is done by assigning segment instances to a particular network interface and ensuring that the primary segments are evenly balanced over the number of available interfaces.